atraunak/gunman-exe/README.md

-- 👋 Hi, I’m @gunman-exe
+- 👋 Hi, I’m @not-a-cat
-- 👀 I’m interested in basic development.
+- 👀 I’m interested in learing about computer.
+-
+- I have an epic gamer back and like to sit infront of screen for prolonged times.
+- I would like to get an overpaid job with bad working conditions.
+- But I am not yet capable TwT

 <!---
 gunman-exe/gunman-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.